colejarczyk/doc/cookbook/create_a_new_api_endpoint.rst

     According to ADR pattern it's important to implement ``__invoke`` method and to create only one controller for each endpoint.

 @Route is an annotation to create a new route in Symfony Framework.
-The name is useful for creating links and redirection but not used as we’re implementing RESTful API.
-A path is an endpoint URI.
+The methods field specifies a list of methods that the endpoint will respond to.

-Route is an annotation to create a new route in Symfony Framework.
-The name is useful for creating links and redirection but not used as we’re implementing RESTful API.
-A path is an endpoint URI. <https://symfony.com/doc/3.4/routing.html>`_.
+The name is useful for creating links and redirection but not currently used as we’re implementing RESTful API.

-@Method is an annotation to specify which HTTP requests are allowed for this endpoint.
-Here we accept only GET requests.
+The path is an endpoint URI. <https://symfony.com/doc/4.3/routing.html>`_.

-@ApiDoc is an annotation from NelmioDocApi bundle to create a documentation for our API.
+@Operation is an annotation from NelmioDocApi bundle to create a documentation for our API.
 This documentation is automatically generated from this annotation and available at ``http://openloyalty.localhost/doc``

 More information about this bundle you can find `here <https://symfony.com/doc/current/bundles/NelmioApiDocBundle/index.html>`_.

-@param and @return are standard comments for developers and self-explaining.
+@param and @return are standard comments for developers and self-explanatory.

 Then we have an ``__invoke`` method implemented in our controller that takes HTTP request as an argument and return a json response.